mogtofu33/gitlab-ci-drupal/README.md

 As an example you can check my project on a Drupal 8 template:
 [Drupal 8 project template](https://gitlab.com/mog33/drupal-composer-advanced-template)

-See next part for more details on adapting the `.gitlab-ci.yml` file to your project.
+See next part for more details on adapting the `.gitlab-ci/.gitlab-ci-variables.yml` and `.gitlab-ci.yml` file to your project.

 ## Usage details